 "Part of the reason why I picked Wayne was because it had so much practical application...One of the great things about Wayne is the projects I did have informed the way I’ve approached things here.
 That kind of practical knowledge is something I was really looking for."

-One of Corral’s current projects involves trying to assess the diversity within the collections at Virginia Tech with the Collection Strategist, Nitra Eastby, which she says is important work, but is also a huge undertaking and mentions, “how do you asses collections based on this criteria when the collections have never been assessed like that?”
-However, Ana quickly strategized ways to create manageable projects all under the same goal and explains, “One of things that we’re doing is focusing on the language aspect, which is the part that I am specifically interested in - creating diversity or representation of different languages within the resources that the university libraries have.
-I would like to continue my work in this regardless of where I go in different departments.”
-Ana mentions that they eventually want to analyze each collection, but they are currently focused on ensuring diversity and representation in languages are present in the online resources.
+One of Corral’s current projects involves trying to assess the diversity within the collections at Virginia Tech with Collection Strategist Nitra Eastby.
+This important work is a huge undertaking.
+“How do you asses collections based on these criteria when the collections have never been assessed like that?”
+Corral asked.
+Despite the daunting task, Corral quickly strategized ways to create manageable projects under the same goal by focusing on the language aspect of the collections.
+“This is the part that I am specifically interested in - creating diversity or representation of different languages within the resources that the university libraries have.
+I would like to continue my work in this regardless of where I go in different departments,” she said.

 Corral said that she is passionate about doing this work because although universities aim to have diverse student bodies and want to recruit international students, they often fail to recognize that many of these people may speak English as a second language.
 Her work is geared to providing resources to make these individuals feel more at home, and to remove barriers so they have a better experience when researching the university and interacting with others.